working hours

 Setting standards for the workweek

-Most of the world considers their workweek to start on Monday and end on Friday, with Saturdays and Sundays off for leisure time.
+Most people consider their workweek to start on Monday and end on Friday, with Saturdays and Sundays off for leisure time.

 Saturday and Sunday did not become expected days off by accident.
-They become the standard "weekend" for the Western world thanks to various religious traditions.
-Consider that Christians observe the Sabbath on Sunday and Jewish people observe it on Saturday.
+Thanks to various religious traditions, they have become the standard "weekend" for the Western world.
+Christians observe the Sabbath on Sunday, and Jewish people observe it on Saturday.

-Most of the Western world also adheres to a 9 AM to 5 PM schedule for their working hours.
-In Japan, though, workers typically start at 8:30 AM and work through to 7 PM.
-They often work overtime, too, and stay for drinks with co-workers after their shift.
+Most of the Western world also adheres to a 9 AM to 5 PM working schedule.
+In Japan, workers typically start at 8:30 AM and work through 7 PM.
+They often work overtime and stay for drinks with co-workers after their shift.

 The rise of the four-day workweek

-One trend in working hours that's gaining in popularity is the four-day workweek.
+One trend in working hours that's gaining popularity is the four-day workweek.
 Jacinda Adern, prime minister of New Zealand, is one fan of the idea.
-She believes that a four-day workweek would not only give New Zealanders better work/life balance, but it could also benefit the economy.
+She believes that a four-day workweek would not only give New Zealanders better work/life balance but also benefit the economy.

 "...If you're an employer and in a position to do so, think about whether or not a four-day workweek is something that would work for your workplace because it certainly would help tourism all around the country."